 The beautiful snow-covered mountain of Ben Lui, near Tyndrum.
 Many people make the ascent of this fine Munro to a summit of 1130m from Glen Lochay.

-A walk on a fine day to the top of Beinn Ime in the Arrochar Alps reveals spectacular views looking over the wider National Park.
+A walk on a fine day to the top of Beinn Dubhchraig reveals spectacular views looking over the wider National Park, especially Loch Lomond.

 A stunning maple tree taken at the wonderful Benmore Gardens, Argyll and Bute.
 There is a lot more to see as well at the enchanting gardens located in a mountainside setting on the Cowal Peninsula.